 The Listen Information field may be omitted.
 If the List Information field is present, it shall be formatted as illustrated in Figure211.

-If the IE Element bit is set in the Frame control, and if the Listen information is present, it should be formatted as illustrated in Figure 211.
+If the Listen information is present, it should be formatted as illustrated in Figure 211.

 Update the “Figure 211—Format of the Listen Information field” as indicated below